kantord/i3-gnome-pomodoro/README.md

 interval = 1
 ```

-with the `i3-gnome-pomodoro status --always` flag thing like the block below, becomes possible
+with the `i3-gnome-pomodoro status --always` flag a permanent icon appears which makes interactions more duable

 ```
 [module/pomodoro]